Label305/Auja/README.md

 *Stand alone*

-Load dependencies using [Bower](http://bower.io/) by running:
+After cloning you will first have to install Auja's dependencies using [Bower](http://bower.io/) by running:

 `bower install`

-Now RequieJS, Fluxxor, React and other should have been downloaded to the `bower_components` directory and we can continue to compile the JS.
+Now RequieJS, Fluxxor, React and other dependencies should have been downloaded to the `bower_components` directory and we can continue to compile the JS using jsx.
 If you don't have jsx installed yet run:

 `npm install -g react-tools`

-After this you should compile the jsx code into browser readable JavaScript like:
+After this you have to compile the jsx code into browser-readable JavaScript using jsx as follows:

 `jsx src/ build/`

-Now the `build` directory should have been filled and you can serve the `exmaple/index.html` in the example directory with any web-server you want.
-For example, run `npm install -g http-server` and then from the repository root run `http-server` after which you can visit `http://localhost:8080/example` to view the Auja implementation
+Now the `build` directory should have been filled and you can serve the `example/index.html` in the example directory with any web-server you want.
+For example, run `npm install -g http-server` and then run `http-server` from the repository root.
+Now you can visit `http://localhost:8080/example` to view the Auja implementation

 Architecture
 ---